 The global slavery index currently states there are 45.8 million in modern day slavery.
 That's 45.8 million Natashas out there.

-First is our Performance Productions - these are professional awareness dance productions impact and inform audiences on the effects and realities of modern day slavery, and to empower change by taking audiences through a journey of lost innocence, 21st century slavery and how this injustice that still affects every single society throughout the world today.
+Performance Productions - professional awareness dance productions impacting and informing audiences on the effects and realities of modern day slavery, and to empower change by taking audiences through a journey of lost innocence, 21st century slavery and how this injustice that still affects every single society throughout the world today.

-Alongside the productions we have Educational Workshops have been created to inform, equip and inspire students to take ownership of this issue in their own communities.
+Alongside the productions we have Educational Workshops these have been created to inform, equip and inspire students to take ownership of this issue in their own communities.

-Our third approach reaches out to survivors of modern day slavery, sexual abuse, domestic violence and those at risk through our Restorative Dance Workshops fun, creative workshops.
+Our third approach reaches out to survivors of modern day slavery, through our Restorative Dance Workshops fun, creative workshops.
 These aim to develop confidence, self esteem, physical fitness and ownership of their own bodies.